 The Performing Arts Precinct is the city's outlet for creative performance, offering first-rate facilities for music, drama, dance and other performing arts.

-The Performing Arts Precinct will provide facilities for local and touring musicians and performance artists.
-It will house The Piano: Centre for Music and the Arts and possibly the Court Theatre, collaboration spaces and educational spaces.
-The site is adjacent to the Isaac Theatre Royal and within easy walking distance of the Christchurch Town Hall and Victoria Square.
-It sits alongside the Central Library, the Convention Centre Precinct, and the retail and hospitality area of New Regent Street.
+The Precinct is adjacent to the Isaac Theatre Royal, which reopened in 2014 after significant restoration and The Piano: Centre for Music and Arts, which opened in 2016.
+It is within easy walking distance of the Christchurch Town Hall and Victoria Square.
+It sits alongside Turanga, the Convention Centre Precinct, and the retail and hospitality area of New Regent Street.

-[PDF, 2.1 MB]The Council and the Central Christchurch Development Unit jointly managed development of the Performing Arts Precinct site prior to the disestablishment of the Canterbury Earthquake Recovery Authority.
+The Council and the Central Christchurch Development Unit jointly managed development of the Performing Arts Precinct site prior to the disestablishment of the Canterbury Earthquake Recovery Authority.
 They worked with a stakeholder group to develop a shared vision of what the Performing Arts Precinct could be.

 It picks up on themes from the Share an Idea campaign around activation, vibrancy, diversity, mixed uses, collaboration, and access for all.